What are Teaching Innovation Grants?

-Upon completion of the active learning integrated course, each TIG recipient will submit the materials they used/designed to the SHSU Active Learning Library.
-This submission will include all information needed for other faculty members to integrate the course materials into their classroom.
+Upon completion of the TIGs project, grant recipients will submit any materials they used/designed to the SHSU Active Learning Library.
+This submission will include all information needed for other faculty members to integrate the course materials into their classrooms.

-In addition, TIG recipients will be asked to share their active learning experiences with SHSU faculty at the PACE Center Teaching and Learning Conference, the STEM Center annual symposium, or a similar public campus event.
+In addition, TIG recipients will be asked to share their project experiences and results with other SHSU faculty at the PACE Center Teaching and Learning Conference, the STEM Center annual symposium, an open workshop, or a similar public campus event.
 TIG recipients will also submit the results of their teaching integration to the QEP assessment team.
 Recipients are encouraged to publish the findings in appropriate journals or other scholarship of teaching and learning venues.

 How can you apply?

 Up to 20 Teaching Innovation Grants will be awarded each year.
-Typically, proposals will be solicited in the fall semester and accepted by November 1.
+Proposals will be solicited in the fall semester and accepted by December 2, 2019.
 Awardees will be notified by December 20, 2019.
 Applications can be submitted via email to Stephanie Brown at firstname.lastname@example.org or can be dropped off at the QEP office in PACE (CHSS C002).